mandotc/Lab-4/README.txt

 2 - Filename, Header, and Submission Process
 1 - Output testing

-Create a Repository using Github Classroom by following this url: <INSERT HERE>
+Create a Repository using Github Classroom by following this url: https://classroom.github.com/g/jHXkJQnq

 Header
 //Author: Eric May (your name)